kartikey-codes/BFHL_Assignment1/README.md

 4. **Exception Handling**:
    - Proper error messages with HTTP response codes.
    - Handles cases like missing records, invalid data formats, or failed operations.

+## Run Locally
+- After cloning the repo
+- move into the Backend folder
+- in the terminal run `docker build -t bfhl_assignment1 .`
+- once the image is built run `docker run -e PORT=8000 -p 8000:8000 bfhl_assignment1` visit `http://localhost:8000` to access the application.